 In 2011 in Lake Mendota a population of zebra mussels was verified by the Wisconsin DNR.
 Additionally in 2016 a population of zebra mussels was verified by the Wisconsin DNR in Lake Monona.
+As of 2024 all lakes on the chain have Zebra mussels.
 Zebra mussels are native to Europe and Asia.
 The zebra mussel is a small bottom dwelling clam that spread through microscopic larvae called veligers.
-The zebra mussels were introduced into the Great Lakes in the 1980's most likely through the ballast water from ocean going ships, and since then zebra mussels have been spread to other inland waters.
+The zebra mussels were introduced into the Great Lakes in the 1980's most likely through the ballast water from ocean going ships, and since then zebra mussels have been spread to other inland waters of Wisconsin.